vinicius-aquino/My_Game_2D/README.md

 gun system and more.

-TAKE A LOOK A PICK AT THE #WIKI, THERE'LL BE IMAGES AND EXPLANATION OF THE GAME
+TAKE A LOOK AT THE #WIKI, THERE'LL BE IMAGES AND EXPLANATION OF THE GAME